top of page

 “Kyro?
 That is you, right?”
 The slave pretended to work by the gate.
 He faced away from them, but spoke into the cell.

-“Keep your voice down, please,” the boy said.
+“Keep your voice down, please,” he said.
 “How do you know who I am?”

 “I was captured.
 On the surface.”